ARTICLE I MEMBERSHIP

-There shall be a nominating committee composed of five members: the immediate past president, two elected at a general meeting in the Fall Semester and two appointed by the Executive Committee as soon as possible following this election.
+There shall be a nominating committee composed of five members: the immediate past president, two elected at a general meeting in the Spring Semester and two appointed by the Executive Committee as soon as possible following this election.
 The Executive Committee shall designate the chair of the committee.
 Members of the committee shall serve until their successors are chosen.

 Prior to preparing its reports, the nominating committee shall solicit suggestions from all members of the Chapter.
 It shall obtain the consent of its nominees before publicizing their names.
 It shall complete and submit its report to the Secretary in sufficient time to be included in the call for the meeting at which the election is to be held.
 Additional nominations may be made from the floor of the meeting provided the consent of the nominee is obtained.

 At the Annual Meeting the committee shall present a list of nominees as follows: up to two persons for each position as an officer, nine to twelve persons for the six positions as elected members of the Executive Committee.
 The committee shall nominate up to six persons for the three positions as elected members of the Grievance and Conflict Resolution Committee.